 AFS-USA believes that we must all work together to create active global citizens.
 Educators and schools are great partners in helping our next generation achieve global and intercultural competence.
 To that end, celebrating those educators and schools who are going above and beyond in their classrooms and buildings is important.

-AFS-USA has created two distinct awards to celebrate both individual educators and schools or districts that have made global engagement and intercultural learning a part of their everyday teaching and learning building-wide and have shown a commitment to global learning throughout the curriculum.
-We hope to showcase an educator and school every year that will inspire others to weave culture and global thinking into their learning environments.
+AFS-USA has created two distinct awards to celebrate both individual educators and entire school communities that have made global engagement and intercultural learning a part of their everyday teaching and learning building-wide and have shown a commitment to global learning throughout the curriculum.
+We hope to showcase an educator and a secondary school every year that will inspire others to weave culture and global thinking into their learning environments, ideally through engaging with AFS-USA programming and resources such as welcoming AFS exchange students, encouraging students to study abroad with AFS, or utilizing the many resources available to schools through AFS-USA.

-- Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, etc...
-These artifacts should showcase global learning, experiences, and engagement for students and staff.
+- Optional Supplemental Artifacts: These can include any additional documentation, such as photos, news articles, event programs, presentations, screen captures from social media, etc. These artifacts should showcase global learning, experiences, and engagement for students and staff.
 (Max.
 5 pages)

 - School/District Event Plan/Summary: This should show how the school or district has incorporated global competence and intercultural engagement for students, staff, and/or community members.
 (Max.
 3 pages)

-- Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, etc...
-(Max.
+- Artifacts that demonstrate the school’s culture, including physical attributes, student activities, student work, special events, etc. These can include photos, news articles, event programs, presentations, screen captures from social media, etc. (Max.
 5 pages)

 Deadlines, Terms & Conditions, and other details will be provided in the fall each year.